ahmedbouhoula/ahmedbouhoula.github.io/_posts/2023-10-10-automated.md

 The crawler browses the websites after performing several actions: rejecting or accepting the cookies, saving default settings, dismissing the notice with a close button, or not interacting at all.
 For each action, we extract the set of cookies resulting from interacting with it, which we rely on to predict whether websites honor user choices.

-Using machine translation and multilingual models, we support websites in the following languages: Danish, Dutch, English, Finnish, French, German, Italian, Portuguese, Polish, Spanish, and Swedish.
+Using machine translation, we support websites in the following languages: Danish, Dutch, English, Finnish, French, German, Italian, Portuguese, Polish, Spanish, and Swedish.

 *Below, we show you an interactive cookie notice example.
 All elements in blue dotted boxes contain descriptions of how our ML models would classify them, which is available when you hover your mouse over them.
 You need JS to see the demo.*